Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

-Our study uncovers important features concerning on the phenomenology of active matter with non-reciprocal interactions.
+Our study uncovers important features concerning the phenomenology of active matter with non-reciprocal interactions.
 We note here that while the isolated defect solutions are stable in the presence of persistent noise, wave interaction and finite size effects can result in interesting pattern formation \movie{3}.
 A natural next step will be to study the stability of isolated defect solutions to small perturbations, as has been in the case of the CGL equation \cite{hagan1982,aranson2002}, for which it has been observed that the defect network states are not static but evolve extremely slowly \cite{brito2003}.
-It will be interesting to investigate if the defect networks in the NRCH model exhibit the phases of vortex liquid and vortex glass with intermittent slow relaxation observed in CGL.
+It will be interesting to investigate if the defect networks in the NRCH model exhibit the phases of vortex liquid and vortex glass with intermittent slow relaxation observed in CGL equation.
 We have focused here on a simplified version of the NRCH model with purely non-reciprocal interactions at the linear level and restored global rotational symmetry in the $\phi-$space \cite{Note1}.
 In the Supplemental Material \cite{Note1} we show the defect solutions in the presence of linear reciprocal interactions.
 In the future, our study could be extended to the study of the properties of these defect solutions and to include nonlinear non-reciprocal interactions \cite{saha2020}.

-We acknowledge fruitful discussions with Giulia Pisegna and Suropriya Saha, and support from the Max Planck School Matter to Life and the MaxSynBio Consortium which are jointly funded by the Federal Ministry of Education and Research (BMBF) of Germany and the Max Planck Society.
+Finally, in our studies here we have neglected the naturally occurring noise in the NRCH equation, which is conserved and has been found not to affect the stability of long-range polar order in the travelling-bands phase \cite{pisegna2024}.
+We note that the existence of noise can help introduce defects in the layered phase, which may (or may not) destabilize the smectic order in the system, as examined in a number of related studies \cite{toner1981,chen2013,julicher2022}.
+Such considerations will be relegated to future work.